Q. What type of community is Oak Hammock?

 A. UF selected PRAXEIS (LLC) located in Jacksonville, Florida, to develop Oak Hammock.
 PRAXEIS has decades of collective experience in the senior-living industry – including financing, developing, marketing and managing communities.

 A. The Oak Hammock not-for-profit corporation is the owner of all buildings and land.

 Q. What is the origin of the name?

 A. Oak Hammock is a term used to describe a specific habitat made up of diverse vegetation, specifically in North Florida, a higher, dryer area with large live oaks and other trees.

 Q. Do members have to be alumni of UF?

-A. No, although Oak Hammock enjoys having a number of members who have an affiliation with UF, we also have members with many different backgrounds and affiliations.
+A. No. Although Oak Hammock enjoys having a number of members who are affiliated with UF, we also have members with many different backgrounds and affiliations.

 Q. Is there an age requirement to join?

 A. You are eligible to become a member if you are age 55 or above by the time of your move to Oak Hammock, although a spouse or second occupant may be younger.